scayle/storefront-api-ts-sdk/README.md

 [SCAYLE](https://scayle.com) is a full-featured e-commerce software solution that comes with flexible APIs.
 Within SCAYLE, you can manage all aspects of your shop, such as products, stocks, customers, and transactions.

-Learn more about [Scayles’s architecture](https://scayle.dev/en/developer-guide) and [commerce modules](https://scayle.dev/en/developer-guide) in the Docs.
+Learn more about [SCAYLE’s architecture](https://scayle.dev/en/developer-guide) and [commerce modules](https://scayle.dev/en/developer-guide) in the docs.

 ## Community